BrunoCaseiro/OSCP-Practice/README.md

 The below list is in chronological order, so the top items were wrriten first by a less experienced me

+UPDATE (Feb 2022): I'm now fairly decent at CTFs, hooray :D for that reason I'm abandoning this list as it seem to be more focused towards beginners.
+For now, I'll be focusing on Hack The Box (easy and medium boxes), on becoming a Burp Suite Certified Practitioner and writing better scripts and exploits.
+Finally, I'll be learning Windows and AD exploitation (damn you, new OSCP!!!), which is something that I currently struggle with, compared to the rest of my skills repertoire.

 # [Kioptrix](https://github.com/BrunoCaseiro/VulnHub-Notes/tree/main/Kioptrix)
 [Level 1](https://github.com/BrunoCaseiro/VulnHub-Notes/blob/main/Kioptrix/Level%201.pdf)